MarkAPhillips/auth-api/README.md

 python manage.py runserver
 ```

-If third party apps need to be installed this should ne installed running:
+If third party apps need to be installed this should be installed running:

 `pipenv install ******`